COVID-19 Visitation Policy Update

 Patients undergoing surgery or procedures may have three visitors prior to and after return from surgery and then adhere to visiting hours listed above.
 No more than two visitors at one time.

-One support person (18 years or older) is allowed during a patient’s emergency department stay (support person is allowed to switch out) with the exception of pediatric patients as listed above.
+One visitor is allowed during a patient’s emergency department stay (visitors are allowed to switch out) with the exception of pediatric patients as listed above.

 Patients admitted for end-of-life evaluation and treatment may have immediate family members visit and the number of visitors and times for visitation must be coordinated with the unit's Director and House Supervisor.